 Professional and academic appointments

-2019-present: Co-supervisor, PhD in Artistic Research, Faculty of Art, Music and Design, University of Bergen.
+2019-2022: Co-supervisor in the PhD programme in Artistic Research, Faculty of Art, Music and Design, University of Bergen, Norway.

-2014-present: Guest lecturer and tutor at various institutions including Tallinn University, University of Bergen, Wits University, Royal Academy of Art, Stockholm, and Aristotle University of Thessaloniki.
+2014-2022: Guest lecturer and tutor at various institutions including York University, Toronto; National Autonomous University of Mexico, Mexico City; Tallinn University, Tallinn; University of Bergen, Bergen; Royal Academy of Art, Stockholm; and Aristotle University of Thessaloniki.

 2013 - 2014: Oppenheimer Memorial Trust Doctoral Fellow, Columbia University in the City of New York, Art History Department.